Invertebrate-Microbiology-Group/Tarlinton_2022_Hive_Microbiome/README.md

 Authors: Boyd Tarlinton, Flavia Carmelina Massaro, Caroline Hauxwell

-This repository contains the code and documentation required to reproduce the results presented in our paper "16S Amplicon Metabarcoding from Nest Materials of Native Australian Stingless Bees".
+This repository contains the code and documentation required to reproduce the results presented in our paper ["16S Amplicon Metabarcoding of the Nest Materials of Native Australian Stingless Bees"](https://journals.asm.org/doi/10.1128/mra.01181-22).
 Beta diversity statistics describing microbiome variability associated with the different bee species and material types sampled are calculated, visualised, and used for hypothesis testing.